-As students enter the last year of Key Stage 3, they practice skills that will be of use in their GCSE’s.
+As students enter the last year of Key Stage 3, they practice skills that will make them rounded geographers.
 Students investigate different “Rock Landscapes of the UK”, “Rural” and “Urban Environments” and undertake a personal investigation centred on the theme of “Ecosystems”.
 We finish the year off looking at a synoptic unit which requires students to make a decision based on a topical issue.

-Each topic has been carefully selected to give our students the best experience before they are able to opt for the subject in Year 10 and 11 if they wish.
+Each topic has been carefully selected to give our students the best experience.
+Students are able to revisit key skills and vocabulary throughout the course so that they are able to have a broad knowledge and understanding of Geography.
+This will put them in great stead if they wish to opt for the subject in Year 10 and 11.

 Throughout Key Stage 3 we are able to make excellent use of our local environment through field-visits.
-Each year, students complete a field-study and in the past two years our Key Stage 3 students have visited Widemouth Bay, The Eden Project and Perranporth.
+Each year, students complete a field-study and in the past 2 years our Key Stage 3 students have visited Boscastle, Widemouth Bay and The Eden Project.

 Key Stage 4

-At Sir James Smith’s students who opt to study Geography at GCSE follow the AQA syllabus.
+At Sir James Smith’s, students who opt to study Geography at GCSE follow the AQA syllabus; they will extend their broad knowledge and understanding of the subject and investigate key issues in depth.
 This is completed over two years and includes three examination papers at the end of the course.
 Students will attend 5 hours of lessons per fortnight over the two years.